THE HEAD OF A DOG OR HORN OF A RHINO: MEANING, MILTON, & ME

 My parents, whom I’m visiting this summer, have mostly learned to steer clear of its lair.
 Dad awakens me with a kiss on the forehead, and I can see his knit brows only by the crevice of sun shooting from under a shade across the room.
 “Your mother and I want you to know how much we love you.”
 I press my head against his stomach for another moment before he pulls me up and into the day.

-For her part, Mom clasps my hand an hour later, just as it’s about to plop apple slices into plain yogurt.
-“I know the past few years have been tough, that we haven’t always known how to support you, that you’re still dealing with things we don’t even know about,” which puts a smile on my face.
-Because I am, and so is she as my mother, and we can take a moment to appreciate the mutual understanding of what we’ve endured, and continue to endure, together.
+For her part, Mom clasps my hand an hour later, just as it’s about to plop apple slices into the cinnamon-sprinkled yogurt below.
+“I know the past few years have been tough, that we haven’t always known how to support you, that you’re still dealing with things we don’t even know about,” but the words trail off.
+She’s right: I am, and (I must remind myself) so is she–as my mother–and it’s alright to take a moment to appreciate our mutual understanding of what we’ve endured, and continue to endure, together.